Shankill Butchers: Cut-throat killings

-A few days later, on 30 November 1975, an internal feud led to the deaths of two members of a rival UVF company on the Shankill and to that of Archibald Waller, who had been involved in the Crossen murder.
+A few days later, on 30 November 1975, an internal feud led to the deaths of two members of a rival UVF company on the Shankill and to that of Archibald Waller, who had been involved in the Crossin murder.
 On 14 October of that year, Waller had killed Stewart Robinson in a punishment shooting gone wrong.
 With the sanction of the UVF Brigade Staff, he in turn was gunned down by one of Robinson's comrades in the UVF team based in the Windsor Bar, a quarter of a mile from the Brown Bear pub.
 Enraged, Murphy had the gunman, former loyalist prisoner Noel "Nogi" Shaw, brought before a kangaroo court in the Lawnbrook Club, one of his Shankill drinking dens.
 After pistol whipping Shaw, Murphy shot him in front of his whole unit of about twenty men and returned to finish his drink at the bar.
 John Murphy and William Moore put Shaw's body in a laundry basket, and Moore dumped it half a mile away.

 Murphy's other cut-throat victims were Thomas Quinn (55) and Francis Rice (24).
-Both were abducted late at night, on the weekend, in the same area as Crossen.
-Quinn was murdered in the Glencairn district of the Upper Shankill in the early hours of 7 February 1976 and Rice a few streets from Murphy's home at about 1:30 on 22 February 1976, after a butcher's knife had been collected from a loyalist club.
+Both were abducted late at night, on the weekend, in the same area as Crossin.
+Quinn was murdered in the Glencairn district of the Upper Shankill in the early hours of 7 February 1976 and Rice a few streets from Murphy's home at about 1:30 am on 22 February 1976, after a butcher's knife had been collected from a loyalist club.
 Quinn's body was not found until mid-evening, after a phone call to a Belfast newspaper, while Rice's was found about six hours after his murder.
 Murphy's main accomplices on both occasions were Moore and Bates, while Edwards was party to the killing of Quinn.
 Another man and two women, whom Dillon did not name, were accessories to Murphy in the murder of Rice.

 By this time the expression "the Butchers" had appeared in media coverage of these killings, and many Catholics lived in fear of the gang.
-Detective Chief Inspector Jimmy Nesbitt, head of the CID Murder Squad in Tennent Street RUC base and the man charged with tracking down the Butchers, was in no doubt that the murders of Crossen, Quinn and Rice were the work of the same people.
+Detective Chief Inspector Jimmy Nesbitt, head of the CID Murder Squad in Tennent Street RUC base and the man charged with tracking down the Butchers, was in no doubt that the murders of Crossin, Quinn and Rice were the work of the same people.
 Other than that he had little information, although a lead was provided by the woman who found Rice's body.
-The previous night she had heard voices in the entry where the body was later found and what she thought might have been a local taxi (those in Belfast being ex-London type black cabs).
+The previous night she had heard voices in the entry where the body was later found, and what she thought might have been a local taxi (those in Belfast being ex-London type black cabs).
 This had led to William Moore's taxi being examined for evidence, as were all other Shankill taxis; however, the Butchers had cleaned the vehicle thoroughly and nothing incriminating was found.
-Under Murphy's orders, Moore destroyed the taxi and bought a yellow Ford Cortina, which was to be used in subsequent murders.
+On Murphy's orders, Moore destroyed the taxi and bought a yellow Ford Cortina, which was to be used in subsequent murders.